Chris Bath: Network 10

 In late 2015 and 2016, Bath made regular appearances on Network Ten shows Studio 10 and The Project.
 In 2017, Bath was the regular co-host of The Sunday Project alongside Hamish Macdonald.
 She was replaced by Lisa Wilkinson in January 2018.

 In December 2018, it was announced that Bath would join Network 10 to present 10 News Weekend, replacing Natarsha Belling.

 In October 2025, Network 10 announced it would not renew Bath’s contract as part of a broader cost-cutting initiative.
-She will remain with network until December.
+She will remain with the network until December.

+Bath hosted an extended edition of 10 News Weekends on 14 December 2025, providing live coverage of the Bondi Beach shooting.
+This bulletin was Bath’s last at the Network.

 ABC

 Bath worked for ABC Radio from November 2016 until the end of 2019.
 She hosted Evenings on ABC Radio Sydney across New South Wales and the ACT from 2017, replacing Christine Anu.

 In November 2017, Bath narrated the six-part documentary series Keeping Australia Safe. for ABC TV.
-She also did relief work on ABC News NSW for some hosts throughout her three-year tenure.
+She has also been a fill in presenter on ABC News NSW.

 She resigned from ABC Radio at the end of 2019.

 In November 2024, ABC announced that Bath will return to ABC Radio Sydney to replace Richard Glover to host Drive from January 2025.

+In November 2025, Bath announced that she would step down as host of the Drive program at the end of the year.
+She said that she wanted to pursue passion projects and move to a slower-paced format.
+From 2026, Bath will host a new Sunday morning show, while journalist Thomas Oriti will succeed her as Drive host.